 - Guidelines for the Safe Transport of Carcasses, Poultry and Meat Products

 An important aspect of ensuring meat is safe to consume is how meat is transported after the slaughterhouse.
 This applies to anyone who handles, transports, distributes and stores meat products and carcasses destined for public sale and human consumption.
 This includes owners and operators of food premises, such as licensed slaughter facilities, butcher shops, food retailers and those who transport meat products to any of these facilities.
 A guideline has been developed that provides guidance for the safe transportation for carcasses, poultry and meat products.

 - Guidelines for Cutting and Wrapping Uninspected Meat

 This document provides guidance to approved food premises (e.g., butcher shops) that provide cut-and-wrap services for uninspected meat and/or game.
 Following this guideline should result in compliance with the general sanitation provisions of the Food Premises Regulation.
 The final outcome of this guideline is to ensure that uninspected meat in BC is not contaminated.

 - Guidelines for Donation of Culled Game Meat

 These standards apply to situations in which wild ungulates are culled for management purposes and the meat is subsequently made available through a donation system.
 The high protein and low fat meat obtained from game animals, can greatly increase the dietary diversity and nutrition of economically disadvantaged recipients.
-As such, the benefits of donating wild game meat in these circumstances can outweigh any disadvantages or costs such a program may entail.
-All meat derived from these culls must be processed by approved facilities and must be donated to individuals or families for their personal consumption only, or to food bank intermediaries.
+The benefits of donating wild game meat in these circumstances can outweigh any disadvantages or costs such a program may entail.
+All meat derived from these culls must be processed by approved facilities and must be donated to individuals or families for their personal consumption only, or to food distribution organizations.